Audit your Business Model

 It’s a really useful tool to work through, and enables a shared understanding and language of what is an organisation’s business model – it’s been tried and tested on organisations around the world, as well as on enterprises who have undertaken The AmbITion Approach.
 Uist Wool created this podcast to describe how the business model canvas helped them with their journey of digital development.

-Download the Business Model Canvas to use with your organisation.
+Download the Business Model Canvas to use with your organisation, under the Creative Commons License.
 We thoroughly recommend buying the book too - its full of insight about resilient business models, case studies and other exercises.

-You might want to additionally audit your digital proficiency, your digital technology, your digital engagement, and your digital assets to see where digital technologies play a part/are business critical.
-You might also want to gauge where your customers and stakeholders are at digitally, to see how they respond to your current digital set-up, and what they would like to see.
+You might want to additionally audit your digital proficiency, your digital technology, and your digital assets to see where digital technologies play a part/are business critical.
+You might also want to gauge where your customers and stakeholders are at digitally, to see how they respond to your current digital set-up, and what they would like to see by auditing your digital engagement.
+In relation to them,you might also like to consider your Value Proposition.

 At this stage you might feel a bit overwhelmed!
-It’s normal for enterprises to get a fright at this stage, particularly if the IT set up and digital developments have previously been ad hoc or piecemeal.
+It’s normal for enterprises to get a fright at the beginning of a digital transformation journey, particularly if the organisation’s IT set up and digital developments have previously been ad hoc or piecemeal.
 But you know where you are at, now.
 The next stage of The AmbITion Approach is the uplifting and exciting part: brainstorming and thinking about where you would like to be!
 You will also be diagnosing what IT and digital developments you will need to implement to get to where you want to be, from where you are now.